xvnpw/fabric-agent-action/README.md

 ### Issue Comments - Created or Edited

-Below is an example of how to integrate the Fabric Agent Action into a GitHub Actions workflow that reacts to issue comments:
+Below is an example of how to integrate the Fabric Agent Action into a GitHub Actions workflow that reacts to issue comments.

 **Flowchart:**